Spicadox/bilibili-link-grabber/README.md

   -h, --help         show this help message and exit -n, --name         Name of the csv file
   -d, --driver       Absolute web driver path
-  -p, --path         The user's chosen absolute path for the csv file -l, --link         Link to extract video urls
+  -p, --save         The user's chosen absolute save path for the csv file -l, --link         Link to extract video urls
   -w, --wait         The amount of second to stop and wait for browser to load.
 Recommended for use only if browser
                         is taking longer than 2 seconds to load.
 Prevent links from being extracted on same page as